-1. Regardless of their location, whether they are in a hotel, already in Mina or at home in Mecca, the Hujjaj or pilgrims prepare themselves to enter the state of Ihram.
+1. Regardless of their location, whether they are in a hotel, already in Mina or at home in Makkah, the Hujjaj or pilgrims prepare themselves to enter the state of Ihram.

 2. The pilgrims will prepare themselves with the proper hygiene, such as clipping their fingernails, trimming their mustaches, shaving the underarms and pubic areas and take a thorough shower.
 They then wear perfume and put on their two white garments, in the case of men, and their regular clothes for women.

 3. Once they are ready to start their move to Mina, they pronounce their words of Ihram “Lab-bayka Allahuma Hajj” which symbolizes the purpose of this journey “in Your service, O my Lord.”

 4. Now that the pilgrims have entered their sacred journey, they will not be able to get out of it, except in emergency cases, until they return back from Arafah.
 That means they stay in Ihram for almost two days, and in some cases, even a bit more.

 5. The pilgrims then move in bus convoys, cabs and even on foot to the tent city camp of Mina.

 6. Some pilgrims take advantage of the return back into the state of Ihram and go to the Haram or the Sacred Masjid first, do tawaf around the Ka’ba and then head to Mina.